 Italian or sprouting broccoli is highly perishable and is usually stored for only brief periods as needed for orderly marketing.
-Good salable condition, fresh green color, and the vitamin C content are maintained best at 32°F (0°C).
-If in good condition and stored with adequate air circulation and spacing between containers to avoid heating, broccoli should keep satisfactorily up to 3 weeks at 32°F (0°C).
+Good salable condition, fresh green color, and the vitamin C content are maintained best at 32°F (0°C) with 98 to 100% relative humidity (RH).
+If in good condition and stored with adequate air circulation and spacing between containers to avoid heating, broccoli should keep satisfactorily up to 4 weeks at 32°F (0°C).
 Longer storage or storage at higher temperatures is undesirable because the heads and leaves wilt and turn yellow, florets (buds) may drop off, and tissues soften.
 Large differences in storage potential have been noted among broccoli cultivars.
 Any opening of flower buds indicates end of shelf life.